 The bill that seemed to have a chance to make its way through, HB 459, was originally established to gain revenue from daily fantasy sports.
 There was an attempt to add sports betting language in the bill, but that caused some problems.
 Now the state is without legal sports betting until at least 2020, perhaps even longer.

 Senator Danny Martiny (R-District 10) was the biggest advocate of sports betting in Louisiana.
 Now, thanks to term limits, Martiny’s time as a Senator in Louisiana is over.
 This leaves the Pelican State in an odd spot in terms of sports betting.
-The state’s biggest advocate for legal sports betting, and perhaps most knowledgable person on the topic, is no longer there to help Louisiana move towards legalization.
+The state’s biggest advocate for legal sports betting, and perhaps most knowledgeable person on the topic, is no longer there to help Louisiana move towards legalization.

 The Senate approved Martiny’s separate sports betting bill.
 The House, however, wasn’t as supportive.
 The House rejected Martiny’s bill and considered it an “unacceptable expansion on gambling.”